kalisio/kargo/docs/how-to-use-it/getting-started.md

 # Getting started

 ::: warning
-Even if **kargo** let you configure and manage all the services using a single YAML file, we assume you are enough familiar with the underlying technologies to be able to customize their configurations in order to address your needs.
+Even if **Kargo** let you deploy a complete stack of services using a single command, we assume you are enough familiar with the underlying technologies to be able to customize their configurations in order to address your needs.
 :::

 ## Prerequisites